 Visit the Western White Mountains This Fall

 Fall is a beautiful time to visit the Western White Mountains of New Hampshire.
-With the incredible changing colors and lots of crisp fresh air, it’s the perfect place to experience some socially-distanced fall fun.
-Please remember to follow all social distancing protocols and to carry all your trash and belongings out on the trail.
+With the incredible changing colors and lots of crisp fresh air, it’s the perfect place to experience the fresh mountain air.